 California's Usage.
-More than 202 million Diesel Gallon Equivalent (DGE) of RNG was sold into the California transportation market in 2021, according to California Air Resources Board LCFS data.
-That means approximately 97% of the 207 million gallons of natural gas transportation fuel used in California is renewable, not fossil natural gas.
+More than 202 million diesel gallon equivalent (DGE) of RNG was sold into the California transportation market in 2021, according to California Air Resources Board LCFS data.
+That means approximately 97% of the 207 million DGE of natural gas transportation fuel used in California is produced from organic waste and other renewable sources, not fossil natural gas.